The Website of Novelist Derek Robinson

 ASLW_Cvr_web.jpg

 It's 1919.
 The Great War is over but a civil war is raging in Russia.
 Bolshevik Reds are fighting White Russians, and a volunteer R.A.F. squadron, flying clapped-out Sopwith Camels and DH9 bombers, arrives to duff up the Reds.
-But the 'splendid little war' they are promised turns out to be big and brutal, a world of armoured train, anarchist guerillas, unreliable allies and pitiless enemies.
+But the 'splendid little war' they are promised turns out to be big and brutal, a world of armoured trains, anarchist guerillas, unreliable allies and pitiless enemies.
 There is comedy, but it is the bleakest kind.
 A Splendid Little War shows war as it is: grim, funny, moving - but never splendid.

 Reviews of A Splendid Little War